hashicorp/research-docs/projects/vault-advisor/vault-advisor.md

 * Mulitple changes may be evaluated independently.
 * Changes may be chained: Evaluate one change using the successfully application of another change as the starting point.

-Techniques to consider for Valildation include:
+Techniques to consider for Validation include:

 * SAT-based constraint solving, ala http://emina.github.io/kodkod/